-STEP 1

 Exporter makes self-assessment on whether product meets the requisite Rules of Origin.

 STEP 2:

 Exporter makes proper self-declaration on the commercial invoice, or any other commercial document e.g. billing statement or delivery order, if the invoice is not available at time of export.

-STEP 3:
+STEP 3

-The importer makes a preferential tariff claim based on the exporter's selfdeclaration.
-Liberalising Trade in Services The TRSFTA provides Singapore companies enhanced market opportunities and legally-binding preferential access to Turkey's services market.
-Principles of Liberalisation Singapore and Turkey's commitment to strengthen and expand bilateral trade in services is rooted in 3 main principles of liberalisation:
+The importer makes a preferential tariff claim based on the exporter's self-declaration.

+Liberalising Trade in Services

+The TRSFTA provides Singapore companies enhanced market opportunities and legally-binding preferential access to Turkey's services market.

+Principles of Liberalisation

+Singapore and Turkey's commitment to strengthen and expand bilateral trade in services is rooted in 3 main principles of liberalisation:

 Market Access

-Eliminates substantial barriers to trade in services by removing restrictions on:
+- Eliminates substantial barriers to trade in services by removing restrictions on:

 - a.
 Number of service suppliers

 - b.
 Value of service transactions

 - c.
 Number of service operations /output

 - d.
 Number of persons that may be employed

 - e.
 Types of legal entity or joint venture permitted

 - f.
 The need for foreign suppliers to have local presence

+National Treatment

-National Treatment Prohibits discriminatory practices against foreign suppliers.
+Prohibits discriminatory practices against foreign suppliers.
 The state is obligated to treat foreign suppliers the same as local suppliers.

+Domestic Regulation

-Domestic Regulation Measures affecting trade in services are to be administered in a reasonable, objective and impartial manner.
-Modes of Supply Under the TRSFTA, the delivery of services in cross-border trade can be grouped into 4 categories:
+Measures affecting trade in services are to be administered in a reasonable, objective and impartial manner.

+Modes of Supply

+Under the TRSFTA, the delivery of services in cross-border trade can be grouped into 4 categories:

+Occurs when only the service crosses the border.

+E.g. Advertising firm providing consultancy services online.

+Occurs when the service is consumed in the supplier's market.

 E.g. Sending a photocopier across to another country for repair.

-Service supplier is a

-locally established affilliate, subsidiary, representative office or brand of a foreign service supplier.
+Service supplier is a locally established affilliate, subsidiary, representative office or brand of a foreign service supplier.

-E.g. Setting up a
+E.g. Setting up a branch abroad.

-branch abroad.

-S

-the service.
+Foreign supplier enters the market on a temporary basis to provide the service.

 E.g. Sending a consultant overseas to follow up with the client.

-Foreign supplier

-on a temporary

-basis to provide

-enters the market

-10VEMENT OF NATURAL PERSONS

 SOME SECTORS OF INTEREST TO SINGAPORE COMPANIES UNDER THE TRSFTA INCLUDE:

-Business services
+- ▶ Business services

-the service crosses

-E.g. Advertising

-firm providing

-services online.

-consultancy the border.

 - Construction services

-- Food retailing services
+- ► Food retailing services

-- Non-food retailing services
+- ▶ Non-food retailing services

-- Retail sales of motor vehicles
+- ▶ Retail sales of motor vehicles

-- Retailing services of parts and accessories of motor vehicles
+- ▶ Retailing services of parts and accessories of motor vehicles

 - Retailing services of motorcycles and snowmobiles and related parts and accessories

-- Related services in support of air services such as:
+- ▶ Related services in support of air services such as:

 - The selling of air transport services

 - Computer reservation systems services

 - Maintenance and repair of aircraft